yunusborazan/Backdoor-Machine/index.md

    ```
 3. Make a webhook in a discord server/guilded.gg server.
 4. Copy the webhook url into webhook.txt
 5. Run the code or something.
-(WARNING!
-This should be done in a vm(Virtual Machine) because the txt file with the login info will be uploaded to anonfiles, so anyone can access the file if they somehow get the url to the file).

 ## Compile for distribution (EXE)
 1. Install pyinstaller: